 Each year, Newcomb Scholars take small discussion-based courses with their cohort.
 Designed specifically for the Scholars program, these seminars include lectures, discussions, guest speakers, projects, papers, readings, and presentations.
-Each seminar focuses on different subject matter - from women in higher education to writing a research proposal, to women leading change - to offer Scholars the opportunity to develop the analytical, research and writing tools to build their own identities as scholars.
+Each seminar focuses on a different subject matter - from women in higher education to writing a research proposal to women leading change - to offer Scholars the opportunity to develop the analytical, research, and writing tools to build their own identities as scholars.
 Seminars build on one another to prepare Scholars for their final research project, completed over the course of two semesters during their senior year.

-All Newcomb Scholars are required to enroll in the four Newcomb Scholars seminars and earn at least a B in each one.
+All Newcomb Scholars are required to enroll in four Newcomb Scholars seminars and earn at least a B in each one.
 Each seminar is designed to provide Scholars with information and experience to prepare them for the independent research project.
 The seminars are also meant to create a strong community of interdisciplinary feminist leaders who learn from one another, support one another, and build confidence in the academic setting.
 Scholars take one seminar each academic year; all seminars meet on Tuesdays and Thursdays from 8:00 to 9:15 am.

 Seminar 1: History and Philosophy of Higher Education: The Role of College Women (spring, with a service-learning option)

-The Harvard Business School originated and developed the phenomenon of the teaching case to simulate business experience in novices, to create a concrete vehicle for applying abstract theories to real-world situations, and to engender engaged classroom discussion while fostering critical thinking skills as students were forced to wrestle with actual business dilemmas that had no easy answer.
+The Harvard Business School originated and developed the phenomenon of the teaching case to simulate the business experience in novices, to create a concrete vehicle for applying abstract theories to real-world situations, and to engender engaged classroom discussion while fostering critical thinking skills as students were forced to wrestle with actual business dilemmas that had no easy answer.
 It is no accident that professional schools were drawn to case teaching—Law, for obvious reasons—but also schools of public affairs and public health whose missions are to utilize the best thinking of the disciplines to prepare students for careers as practitioners.
 Cases marry learning about real-world policy and organizational problems with critical thinking, abstract reasoning, and theorizing valued in all academic disciplines.

-Seminar 4: Research Seminar (spring)
+Seminar 4: Research Seminar (fall/Tuesdays)

 This course functions as a writing workshop for the two-semester independent research project and provides Scholars with support from the professors and from one another to complete their independent research projects and be prepared to present it at a campus conference in the spring semester.
-Seminar 4 will appear on the transcript but does not count toward credit hours needed for graduation, because Scholars will simultaneously be registered for Seminar 4 and their Honors Thesis or Independent study course.
+Seminar 4 will appear on the transcript but does not count toward credit hours needed for graduation because Scholars will simultaneously be registered for Seminar 4 and their Honors Thesis or Independent study course.

 Two-Semester Independent Research Project

 As part of the program, each Newcomb Scholar is expected to successfully complete a year-long independent research project.
 Scholars may complete this project as an Honors thesis or as an independent study.
-Though each path has different requirements, all Scholars will participate in the fourth year seminar in addition to the required thesis or independent study course.
+Though each path has different requirements, all Scholars will participate in the fourth-year seminar in addition to the required thesis or independent study course.
 The seminars help prepare Scholars for the independent research project, but each Scholar is responsible for developing and driving their own research agenda.